Uncoupled Bandit Learning towards Rationalizability: Benchmarks, Barriers, and Algorithms: Preliminaries

-\paragraph{Iterative Dominance Elimination and Dominance Solvable Games.} In a game $\cG$, if $u_n( x_n, a_{-n}) > u_n( a_n, a_{-n})$, $\forall a_{-n}\in \cA_{-n}$, then we say action (i.e., pure strategy) $a_n$ is strictly \emph{dominated} by a \emph{mixed} strategy $x_n \in \Delta_{\cA_n}$, or $x_n$ strictly \emph{dominates} $a_n$.
+\paragraph{Dominated Actions and Iterated Dominance Elimination} We say action $a_n$ is strictly \emph{dominated} by a \emph{mixed} strategy $x_n \in \Delta_{\cA_n}$, if $u_n( x_n, a_{-n}) > u_n( a_n, a_{-n})$, $\forall a_{-n}\in \cA_{-n}$.
 Dominated actions are perhaps the simplest generalization of sub-optimal actions in single-agent decision making.
 The procedure for an agent to remove all her dominated actions is called \emph{dominance elimination}.
 In the single-agent setting, dominance elimination degenerates to the widely studied best arm identification since all other actions are dominated by the optimal arm~\citep{bubeck2009pure}.
-However, in multi-agent setups, eliminating all dominated actions\footnote{In this paper, unless otherwise specified, we will call the action that is dominated in the current iteration of elimination as a dominated action, omitting the modifier \emph{iteratively} for simplicity.} may require many \emph{iterations} of dominance elimination, as illustrated in the introduction.
+However, in multi-agent setups, eliminating all iteratively dominated actions may require many \emph{iterations} of dominance elimination, as illustrated in the introduction.
 Moreover, an action dominated by a mixed strategy is not necessarily dominated by any pure strategy.
 So it is important to consider dominance elimination by mixed strategies.
-The process of iteratively applying such procedure to remove dominated actions is called \emph{iterated elimination of strictly dominated strategies} (IESDS).
+The process of iteratively applying such procedure to remove iteratively dominated actions is called \emph{iterated elimination of strictly dominated strategies} (IESDS).
 This motivates our following natural definition of \emph{elimination length}.